LanderMoerkerke/camera-feed-object-detector-tf-serve/README.md

 # -h            Setup hostname, so we can access it using localhost
 ```

 Now Tensorflow Serving is running inside a Docker container.
 We can access it by sending a REST request or a gRPC call.
-We used REST in favor of gRPC because it is the simplest to setup.
+I used REST in favor of gRPC because it is the simplest to setup.
 Inside the models directory there are three exported models from the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 These are converted using the [export_inference_graph.py](https://github.com/tensorflow/models/blob/master/research/object_detection/export_inference_graph.py) from the Tensorflow Object Detection API.

 To check if the container is running properly: